FH-Cloud-Computing/website/README.md

-This is the repository for the 2020 September course of Cloud Computing at the FH Campus Wien.
+This is the repository for the Fall 2020 course of Cloud Computing at the FH Campus Wien.

 # Running a local dev environment